Empowering everyone who comes through our doors to achieve safety and freedom from violence.

 Domestic violence is a pattern of physical assaults, threats, and coercive behaviors used to maintain control over a current or former intimate partner.
 Abusive behavior includes the use of physical and sexual violence, threats and intimidation, isolation, emotional abuse, and economic control.
 Many of these different forms of domestic violence can be occurring at any one time within the same intimate relationship.

-Anyone of any race, age, sexual orientation, religion, or gender can be a victim—or perpetrator of domestic violence.
+Anyone of any race, age, sexual orientation, religion, or gender can experience domestic violence—or be a perpetrator of domestic violence.
 It can happen to people who are married, living together, or dating.
 It affects people of all socioeconomic backgrounds and education levels.
 However, it’s women who are most likely to be battered and abused.

 Nationally, 1 in 4 women and 1 in 10 men report experiencing sexual violence, physical violence, and/or stalking by an intimate partner during their lifetime.*